Starting to freelance is a lot like starting a business.

 Unfortunately, freelance sites are businesses built by corporations and companies.
 Even though they provide a valuable service by connecting clients with freelancers, their main goal is to make more money.
 Which doesn’t always mean well for neither the freelancer or the client.

 Benefits Of Using Freelance Sites

-- You’ll be able to easily find work.
+- You’ll be able to find work more easily

 - You’ll have a platform to build your reputation